DimitarAtanassov/CompareLLM/ReadMe.md

 * **Backend:** FastAPI, Python 3.11
 * **Infra:** Docker Compose (multi-container), Node, Yarn
 * **Providers:** Anthropic, OpenAI, DeepSeek, Gemini, Ollama, Cerebras, Cohere, Voyage
 ---

 ## 🚀 Quick Start

-Perfect 🔥 — I’ll update the **Quick Start** section of your README to include an explicit step about editing `.env` with those API keys and Ollama config.
-This makes onboarding crystal clear for any developer or recruiter browsing the repo.

-Here’s the updated section:

----

-## 🚀 Quick Start